hhvm/user-documentation/guides/hack/23-collections/08-iterating.md

 ### Modifying the Collection

-Adding or deleting an item from the collection is not allowed and, if tried, will result in an `InvalidOperationException`.
+Adding or deleting an item from the collection will not affect iteration:

 @@ iterating-examples/modifying.php @@

-Note that in the example, the actual add or removal will take effect, but the exception will be thrown when we go back to the loop iteration check.

 ### By Reference